DannyuNDos/SynthV2-Korean-Tweaks/README.md

 ### Execution
 In the SynthV Studio, select the notes that has Korean lyrics written in Hangul, then execute `Scripts > Unofficial language support > Korean Tweaks` in the menu.
 If this doesn't appear in the menu, execute `Scripts > Rescan`, and try again.

-Then a dialog will appear.
-Select the functions you want to apply, and then click on the "Ok" button.

-Currently, this script has 4 features:
- * Correction of palatalization of ㅅ/ㅆ
- * Distinction of ㅐ/ㅔ
- * Correction of codas ㄱ/ㄷ/ㅂ
- * Option to pronounce ㅚ/ㅟ as monophthongs

 ## Caveats
 You need SynthV Studio 2 Pro to use this script.